This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-Chicken Preparation Options: For Poaching Chicken: Follow the recipe's poaching instructions.
-Using Leftover Chicken: Substitute with 1 cup of cubed cooked chicken instead.
+Chicken Preparation Options: Poaching Chicken: Follow the poaching instructions in the recipe.
+Using Leftover Chicken: Swap in 1 cup of cubed cooked chicken instead.

 • teaspoon kosher salt